How Much Quercetin Is the Right Amount for Dogs?

 You got questions, we got answers, dog.
 Here are some frequently asked questions about quercetin for dogs to clear up any doubts.

-So, what the heck is quercetin and what does it do for dogs, anyway?
+So, what the heck is quercetin and how does it work for dogs, anyway?
 In a nutshell, quercetin is a substance (a flavonoid) found in fruits that can act as an ant-histamine - for humans and for dogs!
 It may also have anti-inflammatory and immunomodulating effects, which could help dogs with joint pain and other inflammatory issues.

 Can I Give Human Quercetin Supplements to My Dog?